rs-DOS/rs-DOS.github.io/_posts/2022-06-13-Notes on operating systems : Chapter_3.md

 I have got some free time on my hand and operating systems sounds like an interesting thing to read up on.
 I picked [OPERATING SYSTEM CONCEPTS by SILBERSCHATZ, GALVIN and GAGNE](https://www.os-book.com/OS9/) because someone on Twitter recommended it.
 <br>
 A process is the unit of work in a modern time-sharing system.
-Informally, a process is a program in execution. <br>
+Informally, a process is a job that the computer must complete. <br>
 A process is an active entity where as a program is an passive entity.
 A program becomes a process when an executable file is loaded into memory.<br>
 A process usually includes:
 <li> program code - text section